Opportunities with Local Hosts

 - The International Association of Workforce Professionals (IAWP) is hosting the IAWP Virtual Social Hour on Wednesdays, 7:30 PM.
 The format is casual and the social hours are open to both members and non-members alike.
 The format is casual so grab your favorite beverage, pet or snack and join IAWP to discuss the joys of social distancing, remote work, workforce issues, health and safety, or whatever other topics you’d like to share with IAWP colleagues.
 Click here to learn more.

-- WorkforceGPS, an interactive online communication and learning technical assistance platform sponsored by the U.S. Department of Labor’s Employment and Training Administration (ETA), presents a webinar on CareerOneStop: Providing Virtual Services to Find Immediate Employment and Apply for Unemployment on Thursday, January 28th, from 12:00 PM to 1:30 PM.
-Staff from CareerOneStop will show how to use CareerOneStop to provide virtual services to help job seekers find immediate employment and apply for unemployment benefits.
+- WorkforceGPS, an interactive online communication and learning technical assistance platform sponsored by the U.S. Department of Labor’s Employment and Training Administration (ETA), presents a webinar on Using CareerOneStop to Provide a Successful ReEntry Transition Inside & Outside of Correctional on Thursday, March 4th, from 12:00 PM to 1:30 PM.
+Staff from CareerOneStop will present how to use CareerOneStop within the correctional facility setting to support a successful reentry transition.
+Also presented will be pathways, tools, and resources to help support individuals with a criminal record in their past pursue employment and training.
 Click here to learn more and register.

 - United Minds, a Weber Shandwick consultancy, is hosting the Forward to Work Webinar Series: Perspectives to Guide Re-entry on Fridays at 12:00 PM.
 Examples of webinar topics include Preparing Leaders & Managers, Building Employee Resiliency, Fostering Workplace Inclusion, and Safe-Guarding Reputation.
 Click here for more information and to register.

-- The National League of Cities is hosting the virtual event Leading Through Disruption – Part 2, Inclusive Leadership from Tuesday, February 23rd through Tuesday, March 16th, from 1:00 PM to 2:15 PM.
+- The National League of Cities is hosting the virtual event Leading Through Disruption – Part 2, Inclusive Leadership through Tuesday, March 16th, from 1:00 PM to 2:15 PM.
 Click here to learn more and register.